 Getting to know your captain and first mate will have a tremendous impact on what you get from your trip.
 A friendly attitude and a respectful relationship will go a long way into making your time on the boat an enjoyable one.

 Many fishing guides are showmen full of amazing fish stories.
-Others might be a little quieter, but still experts.
+Others might be a little quieter, but they’re still experts.
 These guys are a wealth of knowledge for you.
 They’re not just here to drive the boat and bait your hooks, they’re here to teach you how to fish.

-This leads us to one of the most important things you can do when fishing for the first time: Ask questions!
+This leads us to one of the most important things you can do when charter fishing for the first time: Ask questions!
 Being honest about what you do and don’t know is the best way to learn.